Huge explosion hits Kabul mosque, many casualties feared

 Other officials in the Taliban government did not reply to multiple requests to confirm the number of casualties.

-(Reporting by Mohammad Yunus Yawar; Writing by Gibran Peshimam Editing by Peter Graff)
+(Reporting by Mohammad Yunus Yawar and Sayed Hassib in Kabul; Writing by Gibran Peshimam; Editing by Peter Graff and Alex Richardson)

 ((GibranNaiyyar.Peshimam@thomsonreuters.com; +923018217003;))